-These amenities and more can be found across Virginia through Airbnb listings, so pack your bags (and a bit of that imagination magic, too)— it’s time to slumber with the sounds of nature.
+Those days aren’t necessarily, totally over, thanks to the growing trend of vacation treehouses (although you can leave your sleeping bag behind and upgrade to a queen-sized bed and an indoor bathroom tucked away in the trees.)
+These amenities and more can be found across Virginia through Airbnb listings, so pack your bags and a bit of childhood nostalgia, too — it’s time to slumber with the sounds of nature.

 With a riverside view with kayaks and a canoe, this 400-square-foot treehouse is the perfect place to escape for a breath of fresh air.
-There’s a two-person bathtub on the deck, a loft with a queen-sized bed, and a small kitchen for enjoyable meal times.
-Swing in a hammock and watch the sunrise — it’s time to unwind in the trees. $209 per night
+There’s a two-person bathtub on the deck, a loft with a queen-sized bed, and a small kitchen.
+Swing in a hammock and watch the sunrise — it’s time to unwind in the trees. $219 per night